-Being a huge nonsense or not, the truth is that conspiracy “theories” gathered many followers all around the world, reason of why it could be useful to know the possible reasons behind their appeal.
+Being a huge nonsense or not, the truth is that conspiracy “theories” gathered many followers all around the world, reason of why it could be useful knowing the possible reasons behind their appeal.

 (Read the second part of this article here)